andyzhangx/demo/windows/README.md

 ### 1. azure portal
 Create "Azure Conatiner Service" (**not** AKS) in azure portal, select `Windows` OS, if k8s cluster is created successfully, the master node would be still Ubuntu OS, agent node would be `Windows Server 2016 DataCenter`.
 > Note:
-azure disk & azure file mount feature is **not** enabled on this because it's using `Windows Server 2016 DataCenter` OS, only `Windows Server version 1709` is supported for these two features.
+azure disk & azure file mount feature is **not** enabled on this because it's using `Windows Server 2016 DataCenter` OS, only `Windows Server version 1803` is supported for these two features.

 ### 2. [acs-engine](https://github.com/Azure/acs-engine)
-By acs-engine **v0.9.2 or above**, you could deploy a `Windows Server version 1709` (codename `RS3`) based k8s cluster which would support azure disk & azure file mount feature on Windows node.
+By latest acs-engine **v0.9.2 or above**, you could deploy a `Windows Server version 1803` (codename `RS3`) based k8s cluster which would support azure disk & azure file mount feature on Windows node.

-You could check Windows version by following command, below is an example using `Windows Server version 1709`:
+You could check Windows version by following command, below is an example using `Windows Server version 1803`:
 ```
 kubectl exec -it WINDOWS-PODNAME -- cmd
 C:\Users\azureuser>ver
-Microsoft Windows [Version 10.0.16299.19]  (or above)
+Microsoft Windows [Version 10.0.17134.48]  (or above)
 ```

 Find more details about [Supported Windows versions](https://github.com/Azure/acs-engine/blob/master/docs/kubernetes/windows.md#supported-windows-versions)

-## k8s volume support on Windows Server 1709
+## k8s volume support on Windows Server 1803
 > Note: value of `Support on Windows` is empty means I don't have a chance to validate it on Windows

 | Volume | Support on Windows | Example | Notes |